mangalam-research/wed/README.rst

 bootstrap) and place them in `<downloads>`_.
 It will then create an tree of files that could be served by a web server.
 The files will be in `<build/standalone>`_.
-As the name "standalone" implies this build includes **everything** needed to run wed, except the configuration for RequireJS.
+As the name "standalone" implies this build includes **everything** needed to run wed on your own server, except the configuration for RequireJS.
 This configuration is dependent on how the server serves the files so it is up to you to create one.
-The file `<config/requirejs-config-dev.js>`_ contains an example.
+The file `<config/requirejs-config-dev.js>`_ contains an example of a configuration.
+This file is actually the one use when you use the files in the `<web>`_ subdirectory.

 Eventually additional builds will be implemented for minified versions, barebones versions (containing only wed's files and assuming